jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

   ORCID researcher profiles

-Since 2001 over 550 organizations spread across fifteen countries registered to assign ARKs.
-Registrants include libraries, archives, museums (Smithsonian) , publishers, government agencies, academic institutions (Princeton), and technology companies (Google).
+Since 2001 over 550 organizations spread across fifteen countries registered to assign ARKs. `The registry`_ includes libraries, archives, museums (Smithsonian), publishers, government agencies, academic institutions (Princeton), and technology companies (Google).
+To have your institution registered, use the `NAAN request form`_.
 Some of the major users are

 - The California Digital Library
 - The Internet Archive